Adjustments: Strategy, Structure & Personnel

 • Push an extra behind the ball: Add a numbers advantage in your defensive half.

-• Change forward-line spacing: Bring forwards higher up the ground when they can't get involved, or push them deep when entries are too short.
+• Change forward-line spacing: Bring forwards higher up the ground when they can't get involved, or push them deep to create midfield space.

 3. Personnel — who is involved